Nevenall/blades-in-the-dark/src/05-downtime.md

 ## Long-term project

 When you work on a long-term project (either a brand new one, or an already existing one), describe what your character does to advance the project clock, and roll one of your actions.
-Mark segments on the clock according to your result: {1-3:} one segment, {4}5:{ two segments, }6:{ three segments, }critical:/ five segments.
+Mark segments on the clock according to your result: **1-3** one segment, **4/5** two segments, **6** three segments, {critical} five segments.

 A long-term project can cover a wide variety of activities, like doing research into an arcane ritual, investigating a mystery, establishing someone’s trust, courting a new friend or contact, changing your character’s vice, and so on.